MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 1. Open an instance of Microsoft Edge.
 Just ignore all the prompts to log onto this or that, which will happen on a brand new VM.
 2. Navigate to: [https://git-scm.com/download/win](https://git-scm.com/download/win)
-3. Download.
+3. Click "Git for Windows/x64 Setup" to download installer.
-4. Excute the download and just click through.
+4. Excute the download and just click through the windows.

 ### c.
 Clone Repository